BitPassion/v2.vuejs/src/guide/components.md

 <child :msg.once="parentMsg"></child>
 ```

 The two-way binding will sync the change of child's `msg` property back to the parent's `parentMsg` property.
-The one-time binding, once set up, will not sync future changes between the the parent and the child.
+The one-time binding, once set up, will not sync future changes between the parent and the child.

 <p class="tip">Note that if the prop being passed down is an Object or an Array, it is passed by reference.
 Mutating the Object or Array itself inside the child **will** affect parent state, regardless of the binding type you are using.</p>